When Is Fall Protection Required in the Construction Industry?

 - Employers must provide other safety means of fall prevention such as chest harnesses, full-body harnesses, stair railings, hand railings, and safety nets to keep risk at bay.
 Availing safety training to employees is also essential.

-Companies must also clearly mark the areas prone to falls from above-using markings and graphics visible to employees working in the area to avoid falls.
-Failure to do so may put lives at risk and open the company to negligence claims as they can be held liable for a fall from a height accident.
+Companies must mark areas prone to falls from above-using markings and graphics visible to employees working in the area.
+Failure to do so may put lives at risk and open the company to lawsuits.

 Harnesses offer the best personal fall protection and are the safest fall arrest systems in use today.
 Businesses of all sizes use harnesses of one type or another to avoid risk.